 - As a courtesy to our patrons, the Morris County Library offers free notary service.
-However, we cannot accommodate walk-in service; an appointment must first be made with the notary on staff.
-Appointments may be made for Tuesday afternoons between the hours of 1:30-3:30PM.
-Please call the Reference Department at 973-285-6969 and speak directly with the notary in order to make an appointment.
+Walk-in service is available between the hours of 9am to 4pm, Monday through Friday.
+Please call 973-285-6934 with specific enquiries.
 Because careful records are kept for even the most simple notarial session, please allow at least ten to fifteen minutes for each session.

 - Important note: we do NOT offer copy certifications.

 - Valid photo ID is required for notary service.
 A current driver’s license, non-driver ID issued by the Motor Vehicle Commission, a United States or foreign passport, a United States military ID, and a green card are all acceptable forms of valid ID.

 - We will notarize up to four (4) documents in a single session.
 A session constitutes one visit per day.
 This limit is enforced regardless of how many individuals are present for a particular session.